duleorlovic/aws_tips/README.md

 It is used for configurations.
-It stores passwords in plain text, so for passwords usually we use Secrets Manager and we can also access them through `/aws/reference/secretsmanager/secret_ID_in_Secrets_Manager` We also have data like `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x84_64-gp2` public
+It stores passwords in plain text, so for passwords usually we use Secrets Manager and we can also access them through name `/aws/reference/secretsmanager/secret_ID_in_Secrets_Manager` We also have data like `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x84_64-gp2` public